nisheetkaran/WAW-WasteAgainstWaste/README.md

 ![Visualise](https://raw.githubusercontent.com/nisheetkaran/Simulation/Thumbnail2/output_14_0.png?token=ASRPDCYAIF3MAF2CP32QITLBMGOZ2)

 #### Configuring the dataset for performance
 Using buffered prefetching is important as we will be able to yield data from disk without having I/O being blocked.
-Two important methods we are using to load data are:
+Two important methods we are using to load data are: <br/>
 1)**Dataset.cache** Will help in keeping the images in memory after they're loaded off disk during the first epoch.
-This will ensure the dataset does not become a gridlock while training our model.
-If your dataset is too large to fit into memory, you can also use this method to create a performant on-disk cache.
+This will ensure the dataset does not <br/>
+become a gridlock while training our model.
+If your dataset is too large to fit into memory, you can also use this method to create a performant on-disk <br/>
+cache.<br/>
-2)**Dataset.prefetch** Will help in overlaping data preprocessing and model execution while training.
+2)**Dataset.prefetch** Will help in overlaping data preprocessing and model execution while training.<br/>

 ```python
 AUTOTUNE = tf.data.AUTOTUNE